IBM-Bluemix-Docs/mass-data-migration/faqs.md

 In these regions, IBM is unable to book roundtrip shipping at the time of your order placement.
 Instead, one-way shipments are booked at the time a shipment is needed.
 For outbound shipments, please allow at least three business days for IBM to coordinate the shipment of your {{site.data.keyword.mdms_short}} device after your request is confirmed and processed.
 {: note}

 When you are finished using the device, [create a support case](https://{DomainName}/unifiedsupport/cases/manage) to request a pickup and return shipment for the device.
-Please allow at least three business days for IBM to coordinate the device pickup.
+Allow at least three business days for IBM to coordinate the device pickup.

-## I am located in Australia, Brazil, Hong Kong, India, Japan, Mexico, Norway, Singapore, or South Korea.
+## I am located in Australia, Brazil, Hong Kong SAR of the PRC, India, Japan, Mexico, Norway, Singapore, or South Korea.
 How do I request return shipping for my {{site.data.keyword.mdms_short}} device?
 {: #shipping-timetable-other}
 {: faq}

 If you are using {{site.data.keyword.mdms_short}} outside the US, EU, UK, and Canada regions, you need to request a return shipment for the device by [creating a support case](https://{DomainName}/unifiedsupport/cases/manage).
-Please allow at least three business days for IBM to coordinate the device pickup.
+Allow at least three business days for IBM to coordinate the device pickup.

 ## How much does it cost to import data into {{site.data.keyword.cloud_notm}}?
 {: #data-transfer-cost}